-Our nominating, governance, and corporate responsibility committee provides board oversight of programs relating to corporate responsibility and sustainability, including environmental, social, and corporate governance matters and related risks.
+Our nominating, governance, and corporate responsibility committee provides Board oversight of programs relating to corporate responsibility and sustainability, including environmental, social, and corporate governance matters.
 Our Vice President, ESG Strategy continues to provide regular updates to the nominating, governance, and corporate responsibility committee of our Board.

-We also maintain a management-level ESG Steering Committee, comprised of committed senior executives from a variety of functions across the business.
-Since its initiation two years ago, the ESG Steering Committee has been instrumental in advancing progress toward our sustainability targets.
+We also maintain a management-level ESG Steering Committee, composed of committed senior executives from a variety of functions across the business.
+Since its initiation three years ago, the ESG Steering Committee has been instrumental in advancing progress toward our social and environmental sustainability commitments